 The UN recognizes access to water as a human right, and giving water is considered the best of charities in Islam.
 Sadly, many people in Gaza still struggle to access clean water.
 In fact, 12% of child deaths in Gaza are linked to contaminated water.

 Give the gift of clean water

-Help us to provide sustainable access to water this Ramadan, and reap the blessings of the best of charities in this holy month.
+Help us to provide sustainable access to water, and reap the blessings of the best of charities.

 £76 provides access to new latrines, a prayer room and vital hygiene awareness training for one schoolgirl or teacher.